Disney's Caribbean Beach Resort Review

 Conclusions About Caribbean Beach Resort

 We’re quite torn on Caribbean Beach.
-Some things it did very well.
-The lobby was great, especially if anyone in the household needs a place to sit and work or read for a few hours.
-The food was delicious and unique.
+Some things it does very well.
+The lobby is great, especially if anyone in the household needs a place to sit and work or read for a few hours.
+The food is delicious and unique.
 And the pool is at least better than those of the value resorts.
-The Cast Members were the best we’ve encountered in Walt Disney World Resort.
+The Cast Members are some of the best we’ve encountered in Walt Disney World Resort.

 But the transportation situation was abysmal.
 It simply cannot take 75 minutes to get to Magic Kingdom from any point in any Walt Disney World Resort hotel.
 Centertown Market’s single line for ordering is also problematic during busy times.
 You could see how these delays really pile up.